What is Affiliate Fraud: How to Detect and Prevent It?

 2. Operational Challenges

 Affiliate fraud makes it difficult to measure your marketing campaigns.
-Fraudulent clicks and conversions make skew your data; you’ll be navigating in the dark.
+Fake clicks and fraudulent conversions distort your data, leaving you navigating in the dark.
 And this often results in lost productivity from account and campaign managers.

 3. Damage to Relationships